 What is Albumin?

 Albumin is the most common protein in the blood plasma.
 It is produced from the liver from dietary proteins.
 Albumin in the blood binds water and thereby prevents leakage of fluid into the tissue.
-It is also an important transporter protein that carries various substances around in the bloodstream.
+It is also an important transporter protein that carries various substances, such as testosterone and calcium around in the bloodstream.
 Albumin level in the blood is regulated by many factors, including hormones, nutritional status and inflammatory status.

 Why is this analysis important?